nosqlbench/nosqlbench/engine-docs/src/main/resources/docs-for-nb/getting_started/index.md

     ./nb cql-iot

-To get a list of built-in workloads run:
+To get a list of built-in scenarios run:

+    # Get a list of all named scenarios and parameters
+    ./nb --list-scenarios

+If you want a simple list of yamls which contain named scenarios, run:

+    # Get a simple list of yamls containing named scenarios
     ./nb --list-workloads

 :::info
-Note: this will include workloads that were shipped with nb and workloads in your local directory.
-To learn more about how to design custom workloads see
+Note: These commands will include workloads that were shipped with nb and workloads in your local directory.
+To learn more about how to design custom workloads see [designing workloads](/index.html#/docs/designing_workloads.html)
-[designing workloads](/index.html#/docs/designing_workloads.html)
 :::